vbmobile/mobile-id-documentation/docs/Features/BiometricMatch/BiometricMatch_Index.md

         case candidate = "Candidate"
     }
     ```

+The `candidateHash` and `referenceHash` are the hashes provided by either the `FaceCaptureReport` and/or the [DocumentReaderReport](../DocumentReader/DocumentReader_Index.html#document-reader-report) needed to verify data integrity.

 You can expect either a MatchError response or a MatchReport response.

 To start the biometric matching, you must call the following method:

 === "Android"